We use cookies to help improve your experience on our website.

 2023

 Ms. TAKEOKA Yuko has been engaged in research centered on the synthesis and characterization of functional polymers for many years, and is currently serving as a Professor of Department of Materials and Life Sciences, Faculty of Science and Technology, Sophia University.
-We believe that her expertise as doctor of engineering, abundant experience, and wide-ranging knowledge can be reflected in our corporate management from an external perspective from an objective standing-point.
+We believe that her expertise as doctor of engineering, abundant experience, and wide-ranging knowledge will be reflected in our corporate management from an outside perspective and from an objective standpoint.
+12/12

 Appointed in June